Does Contraception Lead to Abortion?

-Both of the co-inventors of the birth control pill have confessed that a greater use of contraceptives has led to greater promiscuity and carelessness, which inevitably leads to more abortions.
-Dr. Robert Kirstner said that “For years I thought the pill would not lead to promiscuity, but I’ve changed my mind.
-I think it probably has.”
-And Dr. Min-Chueh Chang said that “[Young people] indulge in too much sexual activity … I personally feel the pill has rather spoiled young people.
-It’s made them more permissive.”
+- Both of the co-inventors of the birth control pill have confessed that a greater use of contraceptives has led to greater promiscuity and carelessness, which inevitably leads to more abortions.
+Dr. Robert Kistner said, “For years I thought the pill would not lead to promiscuity, but I’ve changed my mind.
+I think it probably has.”4 And Dr. Min-Chueh Chang said, “[Young people] indulge in too much sexual activity….
+I personally feel the pill has rather spoiled young people.
+It’s made them more permissive.”5

-Secondly, contraception is failure-prone, but people put so much confidence in it because it is advertised as being reliable.
-There are more than two million contraceptive failures in the United States annually, half of which end in abortion.
-In fact, more than half of all women currently obtaining abortions were using contraception when they got pregnant.
+- Secondly, contraception is failure-prone, but people put so much confidence in it because it is advertised as being reliable.
+There are more than two million contraceptive failures in the United States annually, half of which end in abortion.6 In fact, more than half of all women currently obtaining abortions were using contraception when they got pregnant.7

-A high correlation between abortion experience and contraceptive experience can be expected in populations to which both contraception and abortion are available. … women who have practiced contraception are more likely to have had abortions than those who have not practiced contraception, and women who have had abortions are more likely to have been contraceptors than women without a history of abortion.
+A high correlation between abortion experience and contraceptive experience can be expected in populations to which both contraception and abortion are available….
+Women who have practiced contraception are more likely to have had abortions than those who have not practiced contraception, and women who have had abortions are more likely to have been contraceptors than women without a history of abortion.9

-Malcolm Potts, former Medical Director of the International Planned Parenthood Federation (IPPF), acknowledged the contraception-abortion link in 1981 when he said “As people turn to contraception, there will be a rise, not a fall, in the abortion rate.”
-Dr. Judith Bury of Canada’s Brook Advisory Centre confirmed Potts’ view when she said that “There is overwhelming evidence that, contrary to what you might expect, the provision of contraception leads to an increase in the abortion rate.”
+Malcolm Potts, former Medical Director of the International Planned Parenthood Federation (IPPF), acknowledged the contraception-abortion link in 1981 when he said, “As people turn to contraception, there will be a rise, not a fall, in the abortion rate.”10 Dr. Judith Bury of Canada’s Brook Advisory Centre confirmed Potts’ view when she said, “There is overwhelming evidence that, contrary to what you might expect, the provision of contraception leads to an increase in the abortion rate.”11

 People’s laziness about using contraception has naturally morphed into laziness regarding abortion.
-Canadian sex educator David Robinson stated that “Today abortion is the most widely used birth control method in the world.”
+Canadian sex educator David Robinson stated, “Today abortion is the most widely used birth control method in the world.”12

 Indeed, some gender feminists see no distinction whatever between artificial contraception and abortion, seeing both as part of an unbroken continuum.
-Kristin Luker, in her revealingly‑entitled book Taking Chances: Abortion and the Decision Not to Contracept, says that “We would argue that since abortion has become a primary method of fertility control, it should be offered and subsidized in exactly the same way that other contraceptive services are.”
+Kristin Luker, in her revealingly-entitled book Taking Chances: Abortion and the Decision Not to Contracept, says, “We would argue that since abortion has become a primary method of fertility control, it should be offered and subsidized in exactly the same way that other contraceptive services are.”13

 View of the “Family Planners”